Account

 A short numeric identifier for the account within its parent.
 Codes are digits only and at most 6 characters long.

-Auto-generation.
-If you omit code when creating an account, the server assigns the next available integer under the parent.
+code when creating an account, the server assigns the next available integer under the parent.
 For example, if a parent already has children with codes 1, 2, and 3, the next account gets code 4.

 Uniqueness.
 Codes are unique within a parent — two siblings cannot share the same code.
 Codes across different parents are independent and may repeat.